Rigoberto ‘Rigo’ Reyes: A Legacy of Service

-Those moments left marked Reyes.
 The impact of seeing a victory for the community based on a collective effort was an unforgettable experience, one which Reyes can trace his interest becoming involved in activism to.

 When he was a 17-year-old college student, Reyes became involved with the Brown Berets.
-Since then, he has been active within several activist and community action groups such as the Committee for Chicano Rights, Union del Barrio, Centro Cultural de la Raza’s board, the Chicano Park Steering Comittee.
+Since then, he has been active within several activist and community action groups such as the Committee for Chicano Rights, Union del Barrio, Centro Cultural de la Raza’s board, and the Chicano Park Steering Comittee.

 On top of his activism, Reyes has also worked with Via International, a San Diego nonprofit organization that helps foster community development projects in marginalized areas, for the last 30 years.
-As Via International’s Director of Community Engagement, Reyes has shared his time and leadership in projects on both sides of the border.
+As Via International’s director of Community Engagement, Reyes has shared his time and leadership in projects on both sides of the border.

 Some of the work Reyes has done with Via International deals with educational projects dealing with immigration and the reality of the border.

 “Many students who are not from the region only know things about the border from what they see in the media,” Reyes said.
-“For a week we introduce them to the border; We take them to know the official and legal side of the border issues, but also present to them another angle focused focused on human rights and immigrant rights.”
+“For a week we introduce them to the border; we take them to know the official and legal side of the border issues, but also present to them another angle focused focused on human rights and immigrant rights.”

 “We provide courses in promoting nutritious dishes using familiar concepts which are often overlooked, such as the preparation of legumes,” Reyes elaborated.
 “Legumes and grains are sometimes introduced through dishes that people already know.
-For example we introduce soy beans or chickpeas through ceviche, and therefore acceptance is broad, since it is affordable and nutritious.”
+For example we introduce soy beans or chickpeas through ceviche, and therefore acceptance is broad, since the dish is affordable and nutritious.”

 Reyes is also involved in promoting community gardens, where organic methods and recycled materials are used.
 This concept has been a success because people can harvest their own vegetables.
 This community garden initiative is important because in many cases the fruits and vegetables that are available to these communities, mostly in informal street markets, are not of the highest quality.